TAPPorg/tensor-interfaces/README.md

      * \param[in] modeA Array with 'orderA' values that represent the modes of A.
      * \param[in] B Pointer to the data corresponding to B (data type is determined by 'typeB')
      * \param[in] typeB Datatype of B (see typeA)
+     * \param[in] conjB Indicates if the entries of B should be conjucated (only applies to complex types)
      * \param[in] orderB Order of B
      * \param[in] sizeB Array with 'orderB' values that represents the size of B.
      * \param[in] strideB Array with 'orderB' values that represents the strides of B with respect to each mode (see strideA).
      * \param[in] beta Scaling for C (dataType is determined by 'typeC')
      * \param[in,out] C Pointer to the data corresponding to C (data type is determined by 'typeC')
      * \param[in] typeC Datatype of C (see typeA)
+     * \param[in] conjC Indicates if the initial entries of C should be conjucated (only applies to complex types)
      * \param[in] orderC Order of C
      * \param[in] sizeC Array with 'orderC' values that represents the size of C.
      * \param[in] strideC Array with 'orderC' values that represents the strides of C with respect to each mode (see strideA).